Louise Brooks: European films

-Brooks traveled to Europe accompanied by her paramour George Preston Marshall and his English valet.
-The German film industry was Hollywood's only major rival at the time, and the film industry based in Berlin was known as the Filmwelt ("film world") reflecting its own self-image as a highly glamorous "exclusive club".
+Brooks traveled to Europe accompanied by Marshall and his English valet.
+The German film industry was Hollywood's only major rival at the time, and the film industry based in Berlin was known as the Filmwelt ("film world"), reflecting its self-image as a highly glamorous "exclusive club".
 After their arrival in Weimar Germany, she starred in the 1929 silent film Pandora's Box, directed by Pabst in his New Objectivity period.
 Pabst was one of the leading directors of the filmwelt, known for his refined, elegant films that represented the filmwelt "at the height of its creative powers".
 The film Pandora's Box is based on two plays by Frank Wedekind (Erdgeist and Die Büchse der Pandora), and Brooks plays the central figure, Lulu.
 This film is notable for its frank treatment of modern sexual mores, including one of the first overt on-screen portrayals of a lesbian.

-Brooks's performance in Pandora's Box made her into a star.
+Brooks's performance in Pandora's Box made her a star.
 In looking for the right actress to play Lulu, Pabst had rejected Marlene Dietrich as "too old and too obvious".
-In choosing Brooks, a relative unknown who had only appeared—not to very great effect—in secondary roles, Pabst was going against the advice of those around him.
+In choosing Brooks, a relative unknown who had only appeared — not to very great effect — in secondary roles, Pabst was going against the advice of those around him.
 Brooks recalled that "when we made Pandora's Box, Mr. Pabst was a man of 43 who astonished me with his knowledge on practically any subject.
 I, who astonished him because I knew practically nothing on every subject, celebrated my twenty-second birthday with a beer party on a London street."
 Brooks claimed her experience shooting Pandora's Box in Germany was a pleasant one:

 After the filming of Pandora's Box concluded, Brooks had a one-night stand with Pabst, and the director cast Brooks again in his controversial social drama Diary of a Lost Girl (1929), based on the book by Margarete Böhme.
-In performing Diary of a Lost Girl, Brooks drew upon on her memories of being molested as a 9-year-old child and then being blamed by her mother for her own molestation, later recalling on that day she became one of the "lost".
+In performing Diary of a Lost Girl, Brooks drew upon her memories of being molested as a 9-year-old and then being blamed by her mother for her own molestation, later recalling on that day she became one of the "lost".
 On the final day of shooting Diary of a Lost Girl, Pabst counseled Brooks not to return to Hollywood and instead to stay in Germany and to continue her career as a serious actress.
 Pabst expressed concern that Brooks's carefree approach towards her career would end in dire poverty "exactly like Lulu's".
-He further cautioned Brooks that her then-paramour George Marshall and her "rich American friends" would likely shun her when her career stalled.
+He further cautioned Brooks that Marshall and her "rich American friends" would likely shun her when her career stalled.